Home

 Getting Your Money Back

-finding a realtor money back You tried to sell for sale by owner.
+You tried to sell for sale by owner.
 You followed the course on this website.
 You spent $1000.00 for your efforts.

 For whatever reason, which is usually self-doubt by the way, you make a decision.

-"I'm going to start the task of finding a Realtor® to sell my house."
+"I'm going to start the task of finding a Realtor to sell my house."

 OK, it's not the end of the world.
 You are out $1,000.00.
 Now you have to pay a commission on top of that.
 Ouch!